 - He tried to think of his law school loans as a “mortgage” for his career, which inspired him to keep current on his loans.

 Because the interest rate on his loans is relatively high, he isn’t tempted to use his funds for investment instead of repayment.

-“My average [interest rate] exceeds 7.00%,” he explained, “so there really isn’t a better ‘investment’ tool to use than the repayment of my student loans.”
+“My average [interest rate] exceeds 7.00%,” he explains, “so there really isn’t a better ‘investment’ tool to use than the repayment of my student loans.”

-Although Kyle and his wife have made this and other lifestyle sacrifices, he sees it as a reasonable trade-off for having gone to law school.
-And as frustrating as debt can be, it has helped Kyle create the life of his dreams.
+Although Dickmann and his wife have made this and other lifestyle sacrifices, he sees it as a reasonable trade-off for having gone to law school.
+And as frustrating as debt can be, it has helped Dickmann create the life of his dreams.